trueblood/PositiveMessageSender/README.md

 # PositiveMessageSender

 ## About Positive Message Sender
- Positive Message Sender is an for easily sending a positive message to a friend and loved one.
+ Positive Message Sender is for easily sending a positive message to a friend and loved one.
 This Node JS MVC web application uses the Courier API for message delivery.
 The API delivers both an email and a text message depending on what message format picked by the sender.

 ## List of technologies
   * Courier API